zak-khalwani/ecommerce-customer-intelligence/README.md

-# E-commerce Customer Intelligence: From RFM Segmentation to a Modeled ROI Strategy
+# Global Mart Customer Intelligence: From RFM Segmentation to a Modeled ROI Strategy

 This repository showcases an end-to-end data analysis project that transforms raw e-commerce data into a strategic action plan.
 It demonstrates how to diagnose critical business problems like customer churn and low engagement, and how to build a quantitative, data-driven business case for specific marketing initiatives.